calebpollman/web-scraping-parallel-processing/post.md

 # Setup Basic Testing

 To test the parsing functionality without initiating the browser and, thus, making repeated get requests to Hacker News, you can download the page html and parse it locally.

-TODO: explain a bit more as to why you'd want to do this. why is this so important?
+This can help avoid scenarios where you may get your ip blocked for making too many requests too quickly while writing and testing your parsing function, as well as saving you time by not needing to fire up a browser every time you run the script.

 Create a `test` directory: